luvarizzo/persistent_air_pollution/README.md

 -----------------------
 File description:
-O3_max_day_mavg.csv: daily time series of O3 maximum concentration from 8h moving averages in selected air quality stations.
+O3_max_day_mavg.csv: daily time series of O3 maximum concentration from 8h moving averages in selected air quality stations, in ug/m3.
 Input to the script find_PEE.R
-PM10_max_day_mavg.csv: daily time series of PM10 maximum concentration from 24h moving averages in selected air quality stations.
+PM10_max_day_mavg.csv: daily time series of PM10 maximum concentration from 24h moving averages in selected air quality stations, in ug/m3.
 Input to the script find_PEE.R pee_o3_classification.csv: classification of days into event and non-event days for O3.
 Output of the script find_PEE.R. pee_pm10_classification.csv: classification of days into event and non-event days for PM10.
 Output of the script find_PEE.R. pee_o3_list.csv: list of O3 PEE.
 Output of the script find_PEE.R.